ameliecordier/initiationHTML/documents/source/html/html-part2.rst

 Open :filename:`page3.html` and edit the document to include headings.

-- "What will I learn today?" should be a level 1 headings
+- "What will I learn today?" should be a level 1 headings.
 - "About the web", "About HTML", and "About CSS" should be level 2 headings.

 On the slide, you will see the expected result.